AxdeKlerk/Searchlight-Promotions-2/README.md

  A simple title to let the user know that they have been invited and welcomed to the site that sits alongside the carousel images (see above).

  ### 7. About
- The title indicates a section of the website design for the users to get to know the business owners, how it all came into being and planned future developments.
+ The title indicates a section of the website designed for the users to get to know the business owners, how it all came into being and planned future developments.
 The about image was chosen to encapsulate the energy of the company with both owners enjoying themselves with the lead singer of an American touring band: The Midnight Devils, with padding and title:

  ![about-img](https://github.com/user-attachments/assets/fc1aacab-11d6-4fe6-8b73-73bbbaa484d9)